 Helping You with Your Insurance Complaint

-The Texas Department of Insurance (TDI) helps consumers resolve complaints against insurance companies, health maintenance organizations (HMOs), insurance agents, and adjusters.
-Each year, we help more than 30,000 consumers get more than $35 million a year in additional claim payments and refunds.
-This publication explains how we can help you resolve your complaint.
+The Texas Department of Insurance helps consumers resolve complaints against insurance companies, health maintenance organizations (HMOs), insurance agents, and adjusters.
+Each year, we help more than 30,000 consumers get more than $35 million in additional claim payments and refunds.

 To file a complaint, visit our website.